 The victims of these reckless practices have a striking similarity.
 They are mostly poor.
 Often they are African American or Latino.
 They were young families raising children many years ago when, unbeknownst to them, the illegal chemical dumping started.
 And now, as they find out about just how badly they have been treated, they are retirees (if they are even still alive).
 Some may have even worked for the very company that was so callously poisoning their environment.
 They didn’t ask for any of this.
 They didn’t know about any of this.
 They just wanted to work hard and raise their children, like everyone else.
 And they trusted that the powerful companies and government in their communities would watch out for them.

 The explanations as to why it is so often the poor, and minorities, who are mistreated in environmental decision making reveal the worst of the American heritage:

-- Government is on the polluter’s side.
-One of the most shocking revelations of my experience as an environmental lawyer is learning that government has often known for years that the people in a certain community are in danger from toxic contamination, but has not warned them, let alone done anything to protect them.
-Sometimes this is because the polluter is an important taxpayer, or employer, in the community, and government thinks its job it to protect the polluter, so that taxes will still be paid, and jobs still provided.
+- The government is on the polluter’s side.
+One of the most shocking revelations of my experience as an environmental lawyer is learning that the government has often known for years that the people in a certain community are in danger from toxic contamination, but have not warned them, let alone done anything to protect them.
+Sometimes this is because the polluter is an important taxpayer, or employer, in the community, and the government thinks its job is to protect the polluter, so that taxes will still be paid, and jobs still provided.
 Sometimes government foolishly concludes that keeping the problem quiet is the best way to avoid the de-valuing of property that results when a serious contamination problem is discovered.
 But little thought (maybe none at all) is given to the protection residents need against damage to their health that the contamination will cause.